Yashashwini1/predictive_maintenance/README.md

 - Prediction failure risk: The model service may fail or return invalid predictions.
 This can be mitigated with error handling, fallback rules, health checks, logging, and rollback to a previous stable model version.

 - UI risk: Maintenance engineers may misinterpret the prediction or overtrust the model.
 The app should clearly show failure probability, risk level, confidence, and recommended action, along with known limitations.
-The system should be positioned as decision support, not a replacement for engineering
+Keeping the engineers in the loop is key.